-Ca/Mg content (earth alkali metals)
+Ca/Mg content (alkaline earth metals)

-"Test method: EN 14538 (ICP-OES) "Limit value: Ca + Mg max.
+" Test method: EN 14538 (ICP-OES) " Limit value: Ca + Mg max.
 5 mg/kg

-Earth alkali metals enter the biodiesel when using tap water for the water wash.
+Alkaline earth metals enter the biodiesel when using tap water for the water wash.
 Calcium and magnesium soaps are formed by reaction with free fatty acids.
-Soaps of earth alkali metals are more voluminous than alkali metal soaps and can lead to filter blockage and adhesion of injection pumps.
-The entry of earth alkali metals into FAME can be prevented by using soft water (condensate, demineralised water).
+Soaps of alkaline earth metals are more voluminous than alkali metal soaps and can lead to filter blockage and adhesion of injection pumps.
+The entry of alkaline earth metals into FAME can be prevented by using soft water (condensate, demineralised water).

-Phosphorus content J
+Phosphorus content j